Alex Younger

-Sir Alexander William Younger (born 4 July 1963) is a British intelligence officer who served as the Chief of the Secret Intelligence Service (MI6), from 2014 to 2020.
-In April 2019, the government extended Younger's contract to maintain stability through the Brexit negotiations, which made him the longest-serving MI6 chief in 50 years.
+Sir Alexander William Younger (4 July 1963 – 2 June 2026) was a British intelligence officer who served as the Chief of the Secret Intelligence Service (MI6) from 2014 to 2020.
+In April 2019, the government extended his contract to maintain stability through the Brexit negotiations, making him the longest-serving MI6 chief in 50 years.

-Early life
+Early life and education

-Born in Westminster, London, on 4 July 1963, Younger is of Scottish heritage.
-He was educated at Marlborough College before graduating from the University of St Andrews with a degree in economics.
+Younger was born in Westminster, London, on 4 July 1963 to Nicholas and Mary (née Edge) Younger, who were of Scottish heritage.
+He was educated at Marlborough College before graduating from the University of St Andrews with a degree in economics and computer science.

 Career

 Military service

 Younger was sponsored by the British Army through university.
 He was commissioned into the Royal Scots on 5 September 1986 as a second lieutenant (on probation).
 As a university candidate he was a full-time student at university and trained in his spare time.
 On 10 December 1986, he transferred to the Scots Guards.

 On 16 June 1987, his commission was confirmed and dated to 5 September 1986; this signified the start of his full-time military service.
 He was granted seniority in the rank of second lieutenant from 9 April 1983.
 He was promoted to lieutenant, which was backdated to 5 September 1986, and was granted seniority from 9 April 1985.
 He was promoted to captain on 5 April 1989.
 On 10 April 1990, he transferred to the Regular Army Reserve of Officers, thereby ending his active military service.